How to Succeed in Job Interviews

-With the current state of the economy, success in job interviews is even more important than ever before.
+Excelling in job interviews is important.
 Even if you're not looking for another job, it's a good idea to keep your job interview skills sharp for the next time you need to excel in one!
 Going to a job interview can be daunting, but with a few easy tips, you'll be well on your way to success.

 As a former interviewer and frequent interviewee, I've learned a few things along the way.
 As an interviewee, I've sweated through a lot of tough interviews, but have developed a strategy that works for me.
 On the other side of the table, as an interviewer in Human Resources, I not only learned some of the key elements to success at interviews, but also that the interviewer has a tough job, too!
 Read on for my top tips on how to succeed in job interviews.